 MANUFACTURING AND PRODUCTION: Manufacturing and production businesses are involved in manufacturing, processing, fabrication, packaging, or assembly of goods.
 Goods are generally not displayed or sold on this site.
 Few customers come to the site.
 Examples include: processing of food; breweries; distilleries; wineries; production of textile or apparel; production of wood, rubber, leather, clay, plastic, stone, or glass materials or products; fabrication of metal products; and, manufacturing of machinery, equipment, and instruments.

-MEDICAL CENTER: Medical centers provide medical or surgical care to patients and may or may not offer overnight care.
-Examples include: hospitals and clinics.
+MEDICAL OFFICE: Medical office uses are characterized by the delivery of medical services in an office setting.
+Examples include: doctor’s offices; dentist offices; urgent medical care facilities; and, blood collection facilities.

 MINING AND MINERAL EXTRACTION FACILITIES: The development or extraction of a mineral from its natural occurrence on affected land.
 Examples include the mining of minerals such as stone, sand, gravel, clay, and coal and the facilities to extract oil and gas resources.